Our office will be closed, Friday, July 3rd in observance of

-We wish you a safe and happy holiday!
+We wish you a safe & happy holiday.

 Welcome to the Pend Oreille County Assessor’s Office